adeshsangoi/Hotel-Management-Website/README.md

 How to run:

-Use database.sql file to create the tables needed for this website. (database_name = hrs)
+1.)
+Use database.sql file to create the tables needed for this website.

+  First create the database using **create database db_name;** command in sql

+  Run this on command line - **mysql -u username -p -h localhost db_name < database.sql**

 Store project in var/www/html in linux and then run on localhost using the lamp stack.